 If you plan to come to Busan by train, preorder your discounted Korea Rail Pass here.

 Below we share a lot of hotels.
-However, Busan has a lot of nice Airbnb’s too.
-If this is the first time you will be staying in an Airbnb, you can enjoy a great discount by signing up through this link.
+However, Busan has a lot of wonderful Airbnb’s too.

 Last but not least, make sure you have travel insurance.

 Where to stay in Busan – Quick guide

 We created this quick guide for those who don’t want to go through the complete article.

 Here we will share some suggestions about the best places to stay in Busan for first-timers, when you’re traveling with your kids, want to go shopping or enjoy some days at the beach.